-- 4.12.4 Enhance strategies and plans that factor in the needs of future population of 100,000 people.
-Consider: - Developing a strategic road map; - Developing a Sport and Recreation Plan which incorporates a needs assessment and facility / sporting infrastructure benchmarking of areas with populations of approximately 100,000; - Carrying out reviews of the condition and quantity of current facilities - NSW Tennis/NSW Cricket expand to all major sports; and - Utilising the current process of multiple sport operational meetings to consider needs and planning, including accelerated population growth, field usage, field lighting, field rotation (rest and restoration).
+- Enhance strategies and plans that factor in the needs of future population of 100.000 people.
+Consider: - Developing a strategic road map; - approximately 100,000; - Carrying out reviews of the condition and quantity of current facilities -NSW Tennis/NSW Cricket - expand to all major sports; and - lighting, field rotation (rest and restoration).